comersy/marine-mammal-sound-classifier/README.md

 This project explores whether deep learning classifiers trained on labeled bioacoustic data can reliably identify marine mammal species from raw acoustic recordings.
 With a sufficiently large and diverse dataset, such a classifier could serve as a biological noise filter in a passive sonar processing pipeline — isolating non-biological signals for further analysis.

-The Watkins database covers 32 species across 7 decades of recordings in diverse geographic regions, making it a strong foundation.
-Scaling to the full 14,000+ clip collection and adding real-world noise augmentation would be the primary steps toward operational relevance.

 ---

 ## Results